adriangortzak/adriangortzak/README.md

 # 💫About Me :

-- 🔭 I’m currently working on Api's and data pipelines at Valueguard
+- 🔭 I’m currently working on API's and data pipelines at Valueguard
 - 🌱 I’m currently learning data science and AI
 - 📫 How to reach me: email or phone